indiewzrd/stakedriven2/README.md

 See LICENSE.md for details.

-Non-audited testnet version of the app can be found at https://stakedriven.vercel.app/
+Non-audited raw testnet version of the app can be found at https://stakedriven.vercel.app/